ControlSystemStudio/phoebus/app/alarm/Readme.md

 Start Alarm Server
 ------------------

-You need to run one alarm server for each configuration.
+You need to run one alarm server for each configurationData.
-For the "Accelerator" configuration on localhost, simply start the alarm server service.
+For the "Accelerator" configurationData on localhost, simply start the alarm server service.
-Otherwise run `-help` to see options for selecting another configuration.
+Otherwise run `-help` to see options for selecting another configurationData.

-In the alarm server console you can view the configuration and for example list active alarms or disconnected PVs.
+In the alarm server console you can view the configurationData and for example list active alarms or disconnected PVs.
-To edit the configuration use either the Alarm Tree GUI, or the alarm server `-export` and `-import` command line options, which create respectively read an XML-based configuration file.
+To edit the configurationData use either the Alarm Tree GUI, or the alarm server `-export` and `-import` command line options, which create respectively read an XML-based configurationData file.

 User Interface
 --------------

-Open the Alarm Tree to show and edit the configuration.
+Open the Alarm Tree to show and edit the configurationData.

 Open Alarm Table as the primary runtime user interface to see and acknowledge active alarms.

-Based on preference settings, the alarm user interface can be configured to always look at just one alarm configuration, for example "Accelerator", or it can be configured to select between several alarm confirgurations at runtime.
+Based on preference settings, the alarm user interface can be configured to always look at just one alarm configurationData, for example "Accelerator", or it can be configured to select between several alarm confirgurations at runtime.